Pushing an App with Multiple Processes

 Page last updated:

 The Cloud Foundry API (CAPI) V3 supports using a single command to push apps that run multiple processes, such as a web app that has a UI process and a worker process.
-To push an app that creates multiple processes from the same codebase, you first define its processes in a Procfile.
+You can push an app with multiple processes using either a manifest or a Procfile.

 For more information about processes, see the CAPI V3 documentation.

-This section describes how to push an app with multiple processes using either a manifest or a Procfile.
+Push an app with multiple processes using a manifest

 To push an app with multiple processes using a manifest: